csiro-crop-informatics/reproducible_poc/NEXTFLOW.md

 * `slurm` profile sets some SLRUM defaults and ensures processes are submitted using `sbatch`
 * `modules` profile facilitates loading of required software modules

-In container(s) using singularity on a SLURM cluster, first ensuring singularity is avaiable on head/login node
+In container(s) using singularity on a SLURM cluster, first ensuring singularity is available on head/login node

 ```